PierreCounathe/NBA-games-visualization-and-shooting-success-probability/README.md

 # NBA-games-visualisation-and-shooting-success-probability
 This Sports Analytics project aims at creating a visualization tool for basketball games, incorporating the shooting success probability at any time.
+This tool is a first step towards an in-game-decision analysis tool as it can be used to assess the relevance of the choice between making a pass and taking a shoot.
+More detailed datasets could allow the construction of a more developed tool analysing the Expected Point Value of each possible action (pass, shoot, layup, drive, etc.).

 ## Project decomposition